 All prices are marked down 50%.

 Have fun.
 Keep it simple.
 Learn a lot.

-Our inaugural 21 SECRETS Summer Studios 2018 was a huge hit!
-This brand new program was designed to inspire and support artists in keeping our art-journaling practice fresh, fun, and totally do-able no matter what season.
+The Summer Studios were designed to inspire and support artists in keeping our art-journaling practice fresh, fun, and totally do-able no matter what season.

 And — because it’s more fun to create in community, there’s a private Facebook group dedicated to each Summer Studio where you can share your work, receive feedback, and mingle with your peers.